-Unlike for the periodic high-contrast operators, whose spectra are described by similar multiscale arguments for a bounded domain and for the whole space (leading to closely related features in both cases, albeit resulting in spectra of different types from the operator-theoretic perspective), in the stochastic setting the situation is fundamentally different.
-In the present paper we show that in the case of the whole space the spectrum $\Sp(\AA^\hom )$ is, in general, a proper subset of the Hausdorff limit of $\Sp(\AA^\e)$.
+Unlike for the periodic high-contrast operators, whose spectra are described by similar multiscale arguments for a bounded domain and for the whole space (leading to closely related features in the two cases, albeit resulting in spectra of different types from the operator-theoretic perspective), in the stochastic setting the situation is fundamentally different.
+In the present paper we show that in the case of the whole space the spectrum $\Sp(\AA^\hom )$ is, in general, a proper subset of the limit of $\Sp(\AA^\e)$.
 In fact, the situation when the spectrum of $\AA^\e$ occupies the whole positive half-line is not uncommon.
 This additional part of the limit spectrum, which does not appear in the case of a bounded domain, is attributed to the stochastic nature of the problem.
-At the same time, at least in the context of applications we have in mind, this part of the limit spectrum could (arguably) be deemed ``physically irrelevant", whereas the part of the spectrum of $\AA^\e$ that converges to $\Sp(\AA^\hom)$ may be thought of as ``physically relevant".
-Thus, the present paper pursues three main goals: a) provide a comprehensive analysis of the homogenised operator $\AA^\hom$ and its spectrum; b) characterise the limit of $\Sp(\AA^\e)$; c) understand the relation between the mentioned limit and $\Sp(\AA^\hom)$.
+At the same time, at least in the context of the applications that we have in mind, this part of the limit spectrum could (arguably) be deemed ``physically irrelevant", whereas the part of the spectrum of $\AA^\e$ that converges to $\Sp(\AA^\hom)$ may be thought of as ``physically relevant".
+In terms of the spectral analysis our main objectives are to a) provide a comprehensive analysis of the homogenised operator $\AA^\hom$ and its spectrum; b) characterise the limit of $\Sp(\AA^\e)$; c) understand the relation between the limit spectrum and $\Sp(\AA^\hom)$.